boralyl/boralyl.github.io/_posts/2020-12-28-building_a_home_assistant_custom_component_part_5.md

 Before we proceed further we will need to copy our custom component into the `config` directory in the root of the cloned home-assistant/core repository.
 Note that you may need to elevate your permissions as docker will create files owned by root in the `config` directory.
-Alternatively you can use the built-in terminal in vs-code which gives you a root prompt with the correct permissions.
+Alternatively you can use the built-in terminal in the IDE which gives you a root prompt with the correct permissions.

 First navigate to `/path/to/cloned/home-assistant/config` and create a `custom_components`